bitmovin/bitmovin-analytics-collector-android/README.md

-// Create a BitmovinPlayerCollector object using the BitmovinAnalyitcsConfig you just created BitmovinAnalytics analyticsCollector = new BitmovinPlayerCollector(bitmovinAnalyticsConfig, getApplicationContext());
+// Create a BitmovinPlayerCollector object using the BitmovinAnalyitcsConfig you just created BitmovinPlayerCollector analyticsCollector = new BitmovinPlayerCollector(bitmovinAnalyticsConfig, getApplicationContext());

 // Attach your player instance analyticsCollector.attachPlayer(player);